sixslimemc/loggr__legacy1/README.md

 | `2` | Warning | Non-critical error or warning. |
 | `3` | Information | General useful information. |

-When creating log entries, they should adhere to this format. \
+When creating log entries, they must adhere to this format.
-When implementing logging behavior, it can be assumed that log entries are in this format.

 ### Logging Messages
 Loggr provides the function `loggr:api/log`, which takes the following inputs under the NBT storage location `loggr:in`: